wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/github-module.rst

 curl_max_size
 ^^^^^^^^^^^^^

-Specifies the maximum size allowed for the GitHub API response.
+Specifies the maximum size in KB allowed for the GitHub API response.

 +--------------------+----------------------+
 | **Default value**  | 1024                 |